Enzyme Linked Immunosorbant Assay (ELISA) - IgM

 Detection of IgM antibodies to the measles virus by enzyme linked immunosorbant assay (ELISA).

-Serum or plasma (100 µL minimum) collected within 3 - 28 days of rash onset.
+Serum or plasma (100 µL minimum) collected as soon as possible after rash onset, ideally within 7 days, and within 28 days of rash onset.

 Collect blood in serum separator tubes (SST) or EDTA tubes.